The software product development industry is growing year over year. In fact, according to a report published by Gartner in late...

 SaaS statistics show that 18.1% of files uploaded to cloud-based file-sharing and collaboration services contain sensitive data.

-In 2013, the company admitted that nearly 3 million encrypted customer credit card records have been stolen.
-The breach cost the company at least $2 million dollars – $1 million in legal fees and $1 million in customer settlements.
+In 2013, the company admitted that nearly 3 million encrypted customer credit card records had been stolen.
+The company’s breach cost at least 2 million dollars – $1 million in legal fees and $1 million in customer settlements.